thereseohanlon/java-training-revenue/README.md

 * Import the project as a Maven project.
 We'll come to what Maven is later.

 #### Task 2
 With the app up and running, we can now write some basic code.
-In our project, we want to represent patients and their cancer diagnoses.
+In our project, we want to represent patient's and their cancer diagnoses.
 We can do this using classes.
 These classes will contain multiple fields to represent information.

 1. First thing first is to create a branch for our new code.
 2. Create a basic class to represent a ```Patient```.
 Put this object in a new package.